coredns/coredns.io/content/manual/plugins-dev.md

 Now, the world isn't perfect, and there are good reasons to "fallthrough" to the next middleware, meaning a plugin is only responsible for a *subset* of names within the zone.
-The first of these to appear was the *reverse* plugin that synthesizes PTR and A/AAAA responses (useful with IPv6).
+The first of these to appear was the *reverse* plugin, now replaced with the generalized *template* plugin that can synthesizes various responses.

-The nature of the *reverse* plugin is such that it only deals with A/AAAA and PTR, and then only for a subset of the names.
-Ideally, you would want to layer *reverse* **in front of** another plugin such as *file* or *auto* (or even *proxy*).
-This means *reverse* handles some special reverse cases and **all other** requests are handled by the backing plugin.
+The nature of the *template* plugin might only deal with specified record TYPEs, and then only for a subset of the names.
+Ideally, you would want to layer *template* **in front of** another plugin such as *file* or *auto*.
+This means *template* could handle some special reverse cases and **all other** requests are handled by the backing plugin.
 This is exactly what "fallthrough" does.
 To keep things explicit we've opted that plugins implementing such behavior should implement a `fallthrough` keyword.